 Four consecutive days of below-freezing temperatures put an end to the remains of my vegetable garden.
 As in many years past, I was late in digging carrots and setting up plastic tents over the greens (which might actually have survived if I’d included an electric heater, set on high).
 After three days of bitter cold I dug up the carrot bed, in frozen chunks six inches deep, and set the blocks in the garage to thaw.
-I also dug up two enormous bulbs of Florence fennel, the kind sold in stores as anise (which it isn’t) or finocchio (Italian for “fennel”).
+I also dug up two enormous bulbs of Florence fennel, the kind sold in West Coast supermarkets as anise (which it isn’t) or finocchio (Italian for “fennel”).
 The bulbs were frozen through.

 I set the fennel in a big bowl on the kitchen counter for a day and a half, until the bulbs had thawed enough to handle.
 Then I cut away the outer layers, which had browned a bit.
 Most of the rest became, with the addition of onion, potato, chicken stock, and sour cream, a big pot of pureed fennel soup.
 Delicious!
 It was the best thing I’d ever made with fennel—until two days later.

 I had saved the fennel cores.
 These were hard, solid, and white, like cabbage cores.
 The cores of Florence fennel are included in many Italian recipes, although they take longer to soften than the outer layers; I could certainly have cooked them in the soup.
 But I had been reading Tim Richardson’s Sweets, a wonderfully entertaining yet scholarly history of candy.
 Tim had made me think how medieval my Joy of Jams was.
 All those fruit pastes and syrups started with recipes the Arabs developed, or borrowed from the Persians.
 These treats became popular throughout Europe in the Middle Ages.
 My book even includes some recipes for crystallized fruits, which are just preserves with the syrup drained off.
 To a large extent, The Joy of Jams is about medieval confectionery.